-The Planning Committee will be allocated an annual budget.
+The Planning Committee will be allocated an annual budget to obtain advice on planning applications.

-Urban Vision will be asked draft a representation on applications for ten or more units or sites that are allocated in the Neighbourhood Plan.
+The planning consultant appointed will normally be asked draft a representation on applications for ten or more units or sites that are allocated in the Neighbourhood Plan.

-Further professional services (e.g. Legal or consultants) will be agreed by Delegated Authority by the Town Clerk (maximum of £500 (£1000 emergency legal advice)) or Policy and Finance or Full Council
+Further professional services (e.g. Legal or consultants) will be agreed by Delegated Authority by the Town Clerk (maximum of £500 (£1000 emergency legal advice)) or Policy and Finance or Full Council https://swale.gov.uk/planning-and-regeneration/planning-breaches-and-enforcement/report-a-breach-of-planning-consent#h